ashwath-ramesh/programming-with-64-bit-arm-assembly-language/README.md

   - **ROR** - Rotate Right, shifts bits right with wrap-around
 - [MOVK](movk) - Moves a 16-bit value into a register while keeping other bits
 - [ADD](add) - Add two values
-- MOVN & ADD: get 2's complement of a value.
-Why do we need to know this? => Carry flag.
 - **ADDS** - Adds two values and updates status flags
 - **ADC** - Adds two values with carry
 - **LDR** - Loads data from memory into a register